MicrosoftDocs/learn/learn-pr/wwl-azure/azure-key-vault/includes/11-demonstration.md

 > [!NOTE]
 > To complete this demonstration you will need a non-privileged test user.

-In this task, we'll configure access policies and test access.
+In this task, we will configure access policies and test access.

 1. Continue in the Portal with your key vault.
 2. Under **Settings**, click **Access Policies**.